darqos/darqos/doc/roadmap.md

 * Host OS
   * Unix: macOS or Linux, really
 * IPC
+  * Implemented via language (Python) runtime, so that the details are hidden from the applications
+  * API: maybe call() / serve()?
+    * Perhaps with send, recv, listen, etc, underneath?
+  * Implementation should focus entirely on dev simplicity for now
     * ZeroMQ with JSON marshalling?
     * Direct TCP with JSON?
     * Direct TCP with Cap'n'Proto?
+    * Does it need an IDL?
   * Do we need object/service activation?
     * And if so, what's a good option?
 * A collection of cooperating processes